anshhoff/SyncIn/README.md

 # SyncIn

 ## Overview
-Local Connect is an iOS application designed to bridge the gap between individuals within close proximity, enabling effortless interaction.
+SyncIn is an application designed to bridge the gap between individuals within close proximity, enabling effortless interaction.
 The app identifies users within a predefined geofenced area, allowing them to connect based on shared interests, goals, or networking preferences.
 It provides a seamless user experience with a modern UI and integrates with Firebase for backend services.

 ## Features
 - Geofencing-based user discovery